The Catholic Church

 'But ye shall not suffer yourselves to be called rabi for one ys you're master, that ys to wit Christ, & ye are brethren. & call no man you're father on the earth for one is you're father, & he is in heaven. be ye not called masters, for one ys you're master, & he ys in Christ.' - Jesus (Matthew 23).

 The beginnings of the Gnostics may be traced to the Pythagorean schools of the 6th Cen BC.
-As did many Greeks of the period, Pythagaros gleaned his knowledge (gnosis) from the priests of Egypt, where he stayed for many years.
-The Greeks returning to their own land brought back with them a new system of learning they termed 'philosophy' (love of wisdom) as well as a new system of politics they termed 'democracy'.
-From that moment on, the Greeks embarked upon war after war with friend & foreigner (barbarian) alike, they began colonising the Mediterranean (including southern France) & with Alexander it conquered Egypt & half of Asia.
+As did many Greeks of the period, Pythagaros gleaned his knowledge (gnosis) from his travels of the east & from the priests of Egypt, where he stayed for many years.
+The Greeks returning to their own land brought back with them a new system of advanced mysticism they termed 'philosophy' (love of wisdom), as well as a new system of politics they termed 'democracy'.
+From that moment on, the Greeks embarked upon war after war with friend & foreigner (barbarian) alike, they began colonising the Mediterranean (including southern France) & with Alexander it colonised Egypt & half of Asia.
 Moreover, what the Greeks introduced into Greek religion was an esoteric/exoteric system of worship, one for the initiates of the Mystery Schools & one for the uninitiated (profane).
-The Romans acquired from the Greeks their customs, religion & politics albeit with a few alterations, & they may be said to have presided over an even worse ocean of butchery than the Greeks.
+The Romans acquired from the Greeks their customs, religion & politics albeit with a few alterations, & they may be said to have presided over an even worse ocean of butchery than their Greek predecessors.

 The 1st Crusade of 1099 from a Papal perspective is shrouded in mystery, as the presiding Bishop of Rome at the time left no record of sanctioning it, yet it's Pope Urban II that is said to have 'launched' the Crusades.
 All we have is later chroniclers saying he did after his demise, however, whether or not the Pope gave it his backing, he still would have been implicated by reason of his originating from the same area of northeast France that spawned all of the 1st Crusades pagan leaders.
 Only eventually did the Church officially sanction the Knights Hospitaller & Templar Orders (religious term) & is it any wonder that wars amongst European monarchs & states increased at a rapid rate, unabated till this day after the worlds first international bankers, the Knights Templar returned defeated from the Middle East in the 13th Cen?
 Or is it coincidence that the great cathedral/castle building schemes, employing huge numbers of artisans from the east began in earnest immediately proceeding the capture of Jerusalem in 1099?